 - Example Modules

-In most web applications you just embed the language strings directly in the PHP and HTML.
+In some web applications you just embed the language strings directly in the PHP and HTML.
 This keeps everything nice and simple, but it limits the application to a single language.
-Form Tools supports displaying the same pages in multiple languages simultaneously to different users by storing all text strings in a separate language file.
-The files are found in the /global/lang/ folder, located in your Form Tools root.
+Form Tools supports displaying the same pages in multiple languages to different users by storing all text strings in a separate language file.
+The files are found in the /global/lang/ folder, located in your Form Tools folder.

 Modules work in precisely the same way as the main script.
 They have their own lang/ folder where the language files should be placed .
 As a developer, you only need to write a single file in the language of your choice.
 This file contains a single associative array (hash) called $L containing all the language snippets that are used in your module.
 Here's an example (abbreviated) from the Export Manager module: